cynkra/fledge/README.md

 -   Run [`fledge::bump_version()`](https://cynkra.github.io/fledge/reference/bump_version.html) regularly e.g. before every coffee break or at the end of the day or of the week.
 If you forgot to merge one PR run [`fledge::unbump_version()`](https://cynkra.github.io/fledge/reference/unbump_version.html), merge the PR with an informative squash commit message, then run [`fledge::bump_version()`](https://cynkra.github.io/fledge/reference/bump_version.html) and go drink that coffee!

--   Run [`fledge::finalize_version()`](https://cynkra.github.io/fledge/reference/finalize_version.html) if you add to edit `NEWS.md` manually e.g. if you made a typo or are not happy with a phrasing after thinking about it.
+-   Run [`fledge::finalize_version()`](https://cynkra.github.io/fledge/reference/finalize_version.html) if you need to edit `NEWS.md` manually e.g. if you made a typo or are not happy with a phrasing in retrospect.
 Even if you edit a lot, what’s been written in by fledge is still a good place-holder.

 -   Follow the recommended steps at release (see `vignette("fledge")` usage section).